Experience That Lasts A Lifetime.

 The special educational sessions provide residents with tools and knowledge in total quality management, clinical guidelines and pathways, and business of medicine litigation principles to prepare for current practice environments.
 Residents also attend one major US conference each year of their choice and are encouraged to attend local or regional meetings.

 Teaching is also imparted at the medical school level.
-York Hospital is a core hospital for Penn State Hershey, Jefferson Medical College, Drexel University College of Medicine, and Lake Erie College of Osteopathic Medicine, and for the teaching of obstetrics and gynecology.
+WellSpan York Hospital is a core hospital for Penn State Hershey, Jefferson Medical College, and Lake Erie College of Osteopathic Medicine, and for the teaching of obstetrics and gynecology.
+WellSpan York Hospital serves as a regional medical campus for Drexel University College of Medicine.
 Basic clerkships in obstetrics and gynecology, and elective rotations are offered throughout the year.

 A Stimulating, Challenging and Well-Structured Environment.

-The OB/GYN Residency program of York Hospital maintains a critical balance between academic and clinical experiences, supplemented by primary care and subspecialty rotations.
+The OB/GYN Residency program of WellSpan York Hospital maintains a critical balance between academic and clinical experiences, supplemented by primary care and subspecialty rotations.

-A dedicated 1/2 day of protected educational sessions is held each Wednesday morning covering a full core OB/GYN curriculum, pathology, primary care and subspecialty curriculum.
+A dedicated 1/2 day of protected educational sessions is held each Wednesday morning covering a full core OB/GYN curriculum, primary care and subspecialty curriculum.

 As a departure from didactic lectures, material is presented and discussed in a small group setting enhancing group discussion and assimilation of information.
 Residents are given ample opportunity to engage in research and also to present topics at grand rounds.
 A day long off site retreat is held each year.

 In addition, a weekly resident business meeting and regular team building sessions enhances communication and teamwork within the residency program.

 A new state-of-the-art Simulation Center, opened in May 2008, provides new opportunities for education and evaluation of technical skills (e.g., laparoscopic trainers), teamwork, and interpersonal and communication skills (e.g., critical situation drills for shoulder dystocia, septic shock, etc.).
 OSCE is scheduled annually for summative evaluation in the simmulation center, and plays an important role in our curriculum.

 The program was last reviewed by the Residency Review Commission in Obstetrics and Gynecology in spring 2012.
 WellSpan York Hospital Ob/Gyn Residency received excellent evaluations with ongoing full accreditation.